cypherglassdotcom/windshield/README.md

 Ok, now that you had setup the server it's the fun time!
 Let's setup your nodes so you can keep track of them and receive any crictical alerts and keep watching their synchronization and performance.

 1. Click in the `locker` icon and enter the password you setup on the backend configs.
+### Ross not sure what you mean can you specify what you mean by backend configs?
+Should we say prod.secret.exs interface master password?
 1. Now click in add node and add your main BlockProducer info.
 It's important that you put the same name of the EOS block producer account, so we can give you stats of when you are producing or not.
 WINDSHIELD uses this node as the principal one to monitor blocks production.
 1. Now click in add node and add your full nodes info, you can put any account name because it your public nodes does not have an account anyways, just set a unique name for easy identification as `fullnode.us1`.
 1. After you setup your block producer node and full nodes, click in `Settings` on the top menu and edit the form with your preferred options and add your Block Producer as the Principal Node account.
 Usually the default settings are good to start and you don't need to play with it, but you can always adjust later.